 - Locations: 61695 Twentynine Palms Hwy Joshua Tree, CA 92252

-The restaurant itself is tiny with four tables inside and three more outside.
+The restaurant is tiny with four tables inside and three more outside.
 There is a row of bar seating along the window, but overall the restaurant can’t hold more than 15 or so people.

-Natural Sisters Cafe is your normal walk up to the counter and order spot, and they usually have a row of specials along the wall that change seasonally.
+Natural Sisters Cafe is your usual walk up to the counter and order spot, and they usually have a row of specials along the wall that change seasonally.
 Luckily, the avocado black bean burger is pretty much always on special, and I have been getting it for years.
 Also, note that everything here is fresh and homemade, including the kombucha that they have and their lemonade.
 I love the lemonade here, and my wife is a huge fan of the kombucha.

 Like I said above, this is a vegetarian and vegan place, so if you are either of those, you will be very excited.
-If you are a meat eater like myself though, do not write Natural Sisters off.
+If you are a meat-eater like myself though, do not write Natural Sisters off.
 I always leave incredibly happy with my meal, and I imagine you will as well.

 As you can tell, I am a huge fan of this spot.
-Believe it or not, the small downtown area of Joshua Tree has three places that I love, Natural Sisters, Crossroads Cafe and Pie for the People.
+Believe it or not, the small downtown area of Joshua Tree has three places that I love, Natural Sisters, Crossroads Cafe, and Pie for the People.
 So next time you are heading out to the national park, be sure to give one of them a try.
 Let me know what you think in the comments.